Manish Sharma, January 18, 2021

 NFC can also work with Passive Device while Bluetooth does not.

-NFC technology is generally used for money transfers between two devices, on the other hand, Bluetooth doesn’t money transfers.
+NFC technology is generally used for money transfers between two devices, on the other hand, Bluetooth doesn’t do money transfers.

 Talking about the speed of data transfer, NFC has over Bluetooth technology, NFC is 10 times faster than Bluetooth is.